rei/rei-cedar-docs/docs/patterns/forms/README.md

 - Always provide a reason why the information is required and how it will be used
 - Give the user the option to self-identify
 - Consider adding an additional, optional field for users to further clarify their answer
-- Size the field to the data that’s expected
+- Size the field to the data expected
 <hr/>
 - Assign appropriate autocomplete value: “sex”